arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 }
 ```

 For the BME280, a dummy gas RPC binding that returns 0 is included since this sensor does not have gas sensing capabilities.
-This provides compatibility with the Python script that expects all five RPC calls.
+This provides compatibility with the Python® script that expects all five RPC calls.

 ![Portenta X8 RPC](assets/x8-rpc-c.gif)

-### Python Script Considerations
+### Python® Script Considerations

-The Python script in the repository uses an optimized approach for making multiple RPC calls:
+The Python® script in the repository uses an optimized approach for making multiple RPC calls:

 ```python
 def get_data_from_m4(rpc_address):